w3c/wai-tutorials/source/carousels/functionality.html.erb.md

   - 4.1.2
 ---

-Provide functionality to display the carousel items one at a time, and to announce the changes that occur in display.
+Provide functionality to change witch carousel item is displayed, and inform users about that change.

 ## Add previous and next buttons

-Use `<button>` elements to allow users to switch back and forth between items.
-Such elements provide semantic meaning to support assistive technologies and consistent keyboard use out of the box.
+Buttons allow users to switch back and forth between items. `<button>` elements provide semantic meaning, support by assistive technologies, and consistent keyboard use out of the box.
 They can be individually styled as needed.

-Generate the buttons and add them to the carousel with JavaScript, to avoid having useless buttons in the HTML code when JavaScript is disabled:
+Generate the buttons and add them with JavaScript to avoid having useless buttons in the page in case JavaScript is not available.

 {::nomarkdown}
 <%= code_start('', 'JavaScript') %>